Aura Router

 • The Middleware Context.

-This ensures fully typed access to:
+This ensures fully typed access to ctx.params, ctx.searchParams, and ctx.body.

 Installation

-To enable schema validation, install Zod:
+To enable schema validation, install zod.

-npm install zod
+npm install @aura-stack/router zod

 Directly